JBlaschke/PybindGPU/README.md

 ```

 Note: the data type suffix (`_int64` in the example above) needs to match the
 data type of the buffer.
+The low-level interface doesn't check the data types of
+any buffers it is give, and it also doesn't automatically allocate memory on the
+device.

 ## Abstract Host and Device Pointers and Error Codes